jameskaupert/learning-stuff/aws-ccp-exampro/26-tco-and-migration.md

   - networking to Cloud Networking
 - a company may decide to take a Hybrid approach, and will always need traditional IT and Cloud IT
 - a company can change employee activities from **Managing Infrastructure to Revenue Generating**

+### AWS Pricing Calculator

+Free cost estimate tool used to estimate the cost of various AWS services.
+No account needed.

+- contains 100+ services to configure for cost estimates
+- need to compare existing cost against AWS costs for TCO, the calculator can help with that
+- export final estimate to CSV